Promise Scholarship

 The Promise Scholarship is designed to help underserved young achievers from Maine overcome financial, academic, social, and cultural barriers, remain in school, and graduate in four years with minimal debt — prepared to make their own contributions to Maine’s social and economic well-being.

-The Promise Scholarship supports up to 100 scholars every year, approximately 25 in each class, with top-off, multi-year scholarship awards that aims to meet 100% of a scholar’s demonstrated need in covering the cost of USM tuition, fees, room, and board expenses.
+The Promise Scholarship supports up to 100 scholars every year, approximately 25 in each class, with multi-year, equitable scholarship awards that aims to meet 100% of a scholar’s demonstrated need in covering the cost of tuition, fees, housing, and meal expenses.
 Our program promotes access and equity in earning a college degree, therefore awards vary based upon a student’s eligibility for other federal, state, and institutional aid to ensure college remains affordable for all.

-Letters of Support: if you are supporting a student who has applied for the Promise Scholarship, please provide your responses to the prompts or upload your letter of support here.
+Letters of Recommendations: if you are supporting a student who has applied for the Promise Scholarship, please provide your responses to the prompts or upload your letter of recommendation to this form by March 15.

 Eligibility